panacloud-modern-global-apps/full-stack-serverless-cdk/step20_cloudwatch/README.md

 # Dashboards
 Amazon CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even those resources that are spread across different Regions.
 You can use CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources.

+# SNS
+Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.

 [AWS Cloudwatch Overview](https://aws.amazon.com/cloudwatch/)

 [AWS Cloudwatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)